 Prices will continue to fall as technology gets better, but for now, it’s only for the tech-savvy and upper-middle-class plus.
-While the gadgets are very cool, if there isn’t a user base to support it, they might fail until they can resurface again in the future.
+While the gadgets are very cool, if there isn’t a user base to support them, they might fail until they can resurface again in the future.

 The future is an exciting perspective depending on whom you are talking to.
-Most are still waiting on flying cars, but ’we’re only halfway there.
+Most are still waiting on flying cars, but we’re only halfway there.

 So, is virtual and augmented reality right up there with the movie Matrix?